sachaw/personalLogger/readme.md

 Two files are requred (ones provided are fine):

 - `Personal.json` which can be obtained by using the tools provided in Rei's [repo](https://github.com/Reisyukaku/SwShMod)
-- `PersonalSheet.xlsx` see #assets on the PokeModding discord
+- `PersonalSheet.csv` see #assets on the PokeModding discord, file needs to be converted from xlsx to csv

 # How To: